pajicadvance/enchantmentdisabler/README.md

 - Modify the amount of lapis required to enchant items in the enchanting table
 - Change the Protection enchantment to only protect against physical damage
 - Make Feather Falling mutually exclusive with other protection enchantments
+- Set the maximum allowed amount of multiple different protection types on the same item

 ## Configuration
 This mod requires and uses [owo-lib](https://modrinth.com/mod/owo-lib) for configuration.